Home » Great Lakes States Directory » Michigan Military History

 All 46 volumes are at this link.
 Start the search for a particular service-member in Alphabetical General Index to Public Library Sets of 85,271 Names of Michigan Soldiers and Sailors Individual Records, on this web page below, where you’ll find the right volume and page in this set.

-Michigan in the War – Michigan Military
+Michigan in the War – Michigan at War

 Michigan Adjutant General, comp.